USANA Health Sciences (NYSE:USNA) Issues FY 2021 Earnings Guidance

 USANA Health Sciences (NYSE:USNA) issued an update on its FY 2021 earnings guidance on Tuesday morning.
-The company provided EPS guidance of $6.150-$6.500 for the period, compared to the Thomson Reuters consensus EPS estimate of $6.370.
+The company provided earnings per share guidance of $6.150-$6.500 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $6.370.
 The company issued revenue guidance of $1.24 billion-$1.28 billion, compared to the consensus revenue estimate of $1.27 billion.

-USANA Health Sciences (NYSE:USNA) last released its earnings results on Tuesday, April 27th.
-The company reported $1.45 earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of $1.57 by ($0.12).
-USANA Health Sciences had a net margin of 10.95% and a return on equity of 32.54%.
-The business had revenue of $307.98 million during the quarter, compared to analysts’ expectations of $300.40 million.
-On average, analysts predict that USANA Health Sciences will post 6.3 EPS for the current fiscal year.
+Separately, Zacks Investment Research upgraded USANA Health Sciences from a sell rating to a hold rating and set a $106.00 price target on the stock in a report on Tuesday, May 4th.

-In related news, insider Brent Neidig sold 259 shares of USANA Health Sciences stock in a transaction dated Friday, June 18th.
-The stock was sold at an average price of $102.17, for a total transaction of $26,462.03.
-The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
-Also, Director Gilbert A. Fuller sold 426 shares of USANA Health Sciences stock in a transaction dated Wednesday, May 5th.
-The stock was sold at an average price of $93.08, for a total value of $39,652.08.
+In other USANA Health Sciences news, Director Gilbert A. Fuller sold 426 shares of USANA Health Sciences stock in a transaction dated Wednesday, May 5th.
+The stock was sold at an average price of $93.08, for a total transaction of $39,652.08.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, Director Frederic J. Winssinger sold 926 shares of the stock in a transaction that occurred on Thursday, July 29th.
+The stock was sold at an average price of $99.08, for a total value of $91,748.08.
+Following the completion of the sale, the director now directly owns 2,516 shares of the company’s stock, valued at $249,285.28.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders sold 1,281 shares of company stock worth $126,739.
-0.21% of the stock is currently owned by company insiders.
+In the last 90 days, insiders have sold 2,207 shares of company stock valued at $218,487.
+Corporate insiders own 0.21% of the company’s stock.

 USANA Health Sciences, Inc develops, manufactures, and sells science-based nutritional and personal care products.
 The company offers USANA nutritional products that comprise essentials/CellSentials, such as vitamin and mineral supplements that provide a foundation of total body nutrition for various age groups; optimizers comprising targeted supplements that are designed to meet cardiovascular, skeletal/structural, and digestive health needs; and foods that include meal replacement shakes, snack bars, and other related products, which provide macro-nutrition.